ronaldbosma/azure-apim-samples/catch-all-api/README.md

 This example uses the `serviceUrl` property of the API resource to forward all requests to https://echo.playground.azure-api.net/api, which will echo the requests it receives.
 You can use policies to support more advanced routing and transformations.

+See the blog post [Catch-All API in Azure API Management: Forward Any Request](https://ronaldbosma.github.io/blog/2025/12/15/catch-all-api-in-azure-api-management-forward-any-request/) for more details.

 ## Deploy

 You need to have an API Management service already created in Azure.
 See [Azure Integration Services Quickstart](https://github.com/ronaldbosma/azure-integration-services-quickstart) for an easy way to create one.